Common Boat Engine Problems

 Marine technicians encounter several common boat repairs throughout their career.
 Learn what they are here!

-Pursuing a hands-on career near the water can be exciting.
+If you’re someone who loves being near the water, a career in marine technology might make sense for you.
 There are many paths you can take once you have training for the marine industry, including a role as a marine dealership technician.

 Daily tasks usually include: